 Canon AE-1 camera

 Keeping costs down meant simplifying the design, less expensive materials and simpler assembly methods to control labor costs.
-One of the methods the Canon design team adopted to simplify construction and keep weight down was to incorporate plastic into the construction of the camera.
+One of the decisions the Canon design team made to simplify assembly and keep weight down was to incorporate plastic into the construction of the camera.
 Plastic is cheap and it can be molded into complex shapes easily.
 The bottom plate of the new camera was the traditional stamped brass and the body frame was molded and machined from a light metal alloy.
 However, the top deck of the camera was a dense plastic, although most people never knew that.
 It was injection molded was then plated with layers of a metal compound and then finished in the same chrome treatment that the brass bottom received.
 The top deck was a complex shape that could be made very cheaply and yet retain the classic finish.
 The brass and the plastic parts were indistinguishable.

 Inside the camera use was made of plastic gears and other parts that were easy to make and which made the camera lighter.
 When first introduced there was much criticism of the use of plastic parts but the 50 years since the introduction of the AE-1 has proven the design to be sound.
 There are lots of AE-1’s around that still work flawlessly.
 Those that did fail did not do so because of the use of plastic.